Step 8: Dispatch

 For print you should create CMYK file types, and for digital you should create RGB file types.

-When creating your files, make sure you name each file so you know what colour type it is (ie. Logo_Name_RGB.ai)
+When creating your files, name each file so you know what colour type it is (ie. Logo_Name_RGB.ai)

 Saving in CMYK